 Under the dynamic leadership of George Simcox Sensei, the VKS continued to grow as new member schools from around the Mid Atlantic joined.
 The Merrifield facility became the headquarter’s dojo for the VKS.
-Simcox Sensei (on the left in the picture below) led the Virginia Ki Society for almost 25 years, from 1975 until his George Simcox Sensei untimely death in November 2000.
+Simcox Sensei (on the left in the picture below) led the Virginia Ki Society for almost 25 years, from 1975 until his untimely death in November 2000.

 Steve Wolf Sensei served as head instructor of the Northern VA dojo from 2002 through 2023,and Marion Lebensbaum Sensei, assumed the role as of January 2024.
-In 2003 the Virgina Ki Society home dojo was re-christened Northern Virginia Ki-Aikido.
-The following year, the Eastern Ki Federation began when the VKS joined with the NJ and SC Ki Societies.
-David Shaner, who was previously Chief Instructor to the South Carolina group, was appointed Chief Instructor of the new federation.
+In 2003 the Virgina Ki Society home dojo was re-christened Northern Virginia Ki-Aikido, and the following year, the Eastern Ki Federation began when the VKS joined with the NJ and SC Ki Societies.
+David Shaner, previously Chief Instructor to the South Carolina group, was appointed Chief Instructor of the new federation.
 As of 2024, Rich Fryling Sensei, assumed the role of EKF Chief Instructor, and now oversees instruction and testing standards for all member dojos within the EKF.

 Northern Virginia Ki Aikido continues as the home dojo of The Virginia Ki Society, which was incorporated in the Commonwealth of Virginia in the early 1980’s as a non-profit (501c 3) corporation.
 It is organized with a Board of Directors, which is elected annually by VKS dojo members.
 In turn, the Board appoints officers to conduct the day-to-day business of the organization.